-Author, speaker and management consultant, Simon Sinek posits a contrarian view.
+Author, speaker and management consultant, Simon Sinek posits a somewhat contrarian view to the idea of fitting in.
 He thinks authenticity rules.
-Choosing authenticity – the idea of being sure of who you are and why you’re in business is key.
+Choosing authenticity – the idea of being sure of who you are and why you’re in business – should take precedence.

-But I don’t think Sinek’s urging us not to bother trying to understand.
-It’s the idea of that Picasso quote again:
+But I don’t think Sinek’s saying you shouldn’t bother trying to understand the context you operate in.
+It’s the idea behind that Picasso quote again:

 Know what you’re dealing with so you’re better equipped to do it your own way.

 In a world where the pace of change – technological, political, economic – is accelerating, having a grip on context and trying to understand an issue from more than one perspective, has never been more important.

 For example, how does the West deal with the challenge of a revanchist Russia under Putin?

 Central and Eastern European expert, Chris Donnelly believes the crucial point is that the West has lost interest in attempting to understand Russia and Putin.
 Unlike many of today’s Western rulers, Putin didn’t come of age in a peacetime environment under a rules-based system.

 Putin’s heritage is the dog-eat-dog Moscow of the 1990s.
 He’s a wartime leader with a ‘state of emergency’ strategist’s mindset.
 Diplomatic niceties and tactical responses simply don’t wash with him.
 As President, Putin is also uniquely positioned to perpetuate the context that suits him best.
 His military excursions alarm the West but reflect his leadership style and boost his domestic popularity.

 This idea of creating new contexts for themselves is something that all post-Communist Eastern bloc states have had to do too – to find a new identity when for so long virtue had lain in opposition to the Soviet Union.